HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 This model recommends using the ["HPU graph"](https://docs.habana.ai/en/latest/PyTorch/Inference_on_Gaudi/Inference_using_HPU_Graphs/Inference_using_HPU_Graphs.html) model type to minimize the host time spent in the `forward()` call.

-## Pre-trained Model
+## Pre-trained Model and Checkpoint
-PyTorch BERT is trained on Habana Gaudi cards and the saved model file is created.
+PyTorch BERT is trained on Habana Gaudi cards and the saved model & checkpoints are provided.
 You can use it for fine-tuning or transfer learning tasks with your own datasets.
 To download the saved model file, please refer to [Habana Catalog](https://developer.habana.ai/catalog/bert-pretraining-for-pytorch/) to obtain the URL.

 ## Supported Configurations